SamHDev/NickelBot/docs/index.rst

     .. attribute:: desc

-        short for description.
+         Short for description.
 Get the description set for the command that is displayed in the help command

         *Returns*: String

+.. class:: CommandData

+    .. attribute:: discord

+         Get The DiscordPY Message instance.

 * :ref:`genindex`
 * :ref:`modindex`